checlams/old_website/_members/alireza.md

 publications: 'author^=*Miraliakbar'

 teaser: >
-    I started in Spring 2023 as a graduate research assistant at CLAMS.
+    I was a CLAMS member from Spring 2023 to Summer 2024.

 profile:
     name: Alireza Miraliakbar
     position: Graduate Student
-    phone: (405) 894-3676
+    phone:
     align: right
     image: people/alireza.jpeg
-    email: alireza.miraliakbar@okstate.edu
+    email:
     orcid:
-    address: >
+    address:
-        339 Advanced Technology Research Center <br />
-        Oklahoma State University <br />
-        Stillwater, OK 74078
 ---

-I have been a graduate student in Prof. Jiang's CLAMS group since Spring 2023.
-Before that, I earned my B.Sc and M.Sc. degrees in Chemical Engineering from the [University of Tehran](https://ut.ac.ir/en) in Iran.
-Currently, I am working on optimal control of batch crystallization using reinforcement learning.
-My CV can be found [here]({{ '/assets/pdf/CV/Alireza_Sep23.pdf' | relative_url }}).
+I was a CLAMS member from Spring 2023 to Summer 2024.
+Before that, I earned my B.Sc and M.Sc. degrees in Chemical Engineering from the University of Tehran in Iran.
+I'm now pursuing my PhD at University of Connecticut.

 ## Education